Rafaeldfb/PyMarketAdvisor/README.md

 # PyMarketAdivisor
-A simple market adivisor based on sentment analsysis from market news.
+A simple market advisor based on sentiment analysis from market news.

 Target Functionality:
 A web app that shows a card for each stock/cripto with ordinary market data plus indicators built with IA and web Screpped news.